Rates & FAQs

 FAQs

-I live in the Portland, Oregon metro area, but I can see anyone who lives in the state of Oregon!
+• I am based in the Portland metro area, but I can see anyone who lives in the state of Oregon!

 Working with a specialty provider can feel like a better fit if you’re looking for therapy that prioritizes your pace, your privacy, and your specific needs.
 Not just what an insurance company will approve.